Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 ## 🪴 About Nebari

-Nebari is an open source project from Quansight that enables teams/users to deploy a cost-effective and scalable compute/data science platforms in the cloud.
+Nebari is an open source project from Quansight that enables users to deploy a cost-effective and scalable data science platforms in the cloud.
 It uses an infrastructure-as-a-code approach to quickly and smoothly deploy a shared data science environment, on-premises or in the cloud of choice.
 For more details, refer to the [Nebari docs](https://www.nebari.dev/).

 ## Nebari Command-line Interface (CLI)

-I've worked on developing the Nebari [Command-line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface) during my three months internship.
+I worked on developing the Nebari [Command-line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface) during my three months internship.

-The Nebari CLI consists of various commands the user needs to run to deploy, configure, and update Nebari.
+The Nebari CLI consists of various commands the user needs to run to initialize, deploy, configure, and update Nebari.
 Let's see briefly what each one of the `nebari` commands does.

 Below is a diagram of the Nebari CLI commands.